syncfusion-content/fileformat-docs/File-Formats/DocIO/Find-item-in-word-document.md

     propertyNames = New String() {"Title", "Rows.Count"}
     propertyValues = New String() {"SupplierDetails", "6"}
-    'Find table by Title and Rows Count
+    'Find the table by Title and Rows Count
     Dim table As WTable = TryCast(document.FindItemByProperties(EntityType.Table, propertyNames, propertyValues), WTable) 'Remove the table in document.
     If table IsNot Nothing Then table.OwnerTextBody.ChildEntities.Remove(table)